-These guides are compatible with both KVM and vCenter hypervisors.
+These guides are compatible with all hypervisors.

 2.2 Managing Users

 OpenNebula supports user accounts and groups.
 This guide shows how to manage users, groups are explained in their own guide.
 To manage user rights, visit the Managing ACL Rules guide.